-- VOCs (mostly TCE) were detected in groundwater samples at concentrations up to 50 ppb; by October 1997 concentrations had decreased to less than 2.5 ppb. - Freon 11 was first detected in groundwater in August 1988.
+- VOCs (mostly TCE) were detected in groundwater samples at concentrations up to 45 ppb; by October 1997 concentrations had decreased to less than 2.5 ppb.
+Carbon tetrachloride is present at trace levels (0.9 ppb). - Freon 11 was first detected in groundwater in August 1988.
 The concentration increased to a high of 1,400 ppb in August 1994.
 Currently, the Freon 11 concentration has decreased to 360 ppb in this well. - No metals were detected above their action levels in groundwater samples from wells screened in HSU 2. - Tritium was sporadically detected at a concentration of about 2,860 pCi/L in sediment samples collected from one borehole (see Table 3.2). - Tritium has not exceeded 1,000 pCi/L in groundwater samples from any of the monitor wells screened in HSU 2.
-Gross alpha and gross beta levels in HSU 2 groundwater downgradient of Building 490 were either below detection limits or within natural background levels.
+Gross alpha and gross beta levels in HSU 2 groundwater downgradient of Building 490 were either below detection limits or within natural background levels. - No soil or groundwater samples from this area have been sampled for PCBs.